P4Chandra/AIHealthCare/README.md

   (dropout): Dropout(p=0.2, inplace=False)
 )

 For this model, I used CrossEntropyLoss and Adam Optimizer.
-The training and testing data from Kaggle each with 239 images for NORMAL and 390 images for PNEUMONIA.
+The training data from Kaggle had  1340 images for NORMAL and 3876 images for PNEUMONIA.

 Test Accuracy of     NORMAL: 62% (147/234)
 Test Accuracy of     PNEUMONIA: 97% (381/390)

 Test Accuracy (Overall): 84% (528/624)

+The Same model was trained again with a more balanced data i.e. 1340 images each under NORMAL and PNEUMONIA with below results:
+Test Accuracy of     NORMAL: 70% (165/234)
+Test Accuracy of     PNEUMONIA: 89% (209/234)

+Test Accuracy (Overall): 79% (374/468)